RIAEvangelist/node-phidget-API/docs/Phidget.md

         }
     );

-The above example will show you the available Sensors, Inputs and Outputs as well as the Triggers ( amount of change required in sensor value for a change event to be fired ) for the Phidgets Interface Kit 8/8/8.
-It will also cause an LED connected the Output 0 and G to flash red for 200 milliseconds upon a change in any sensor data.
+The above example will show you the available Sensors, Inputs and Outputs as well as the Triggers ( amount of change required in sensor value for a change event to be fired ) and DataRate ( sample rate in ms ) for the Phidgets Interface Kit 8/8/8.
+It will also cause an LED connected Output 0 and Ground to flash for 200 milliseconds upon a change in any sensor data.